fumitoh/modelx-site/_posts/2020-12-12-introduction-to-fastlife-and-parallel-modeling.md

 ![Spaces](/img/2020-12-12/fastlife-CPU-usage.png)

-Unfortunately, Python cannot benefit from multi-threading due to its mechanism called GIL.
+Unfortunately, Python cannot benefit from multi-threading due to its mechanism called [**GIL**](https://wiki.python.org/moin/GlobalInterpreterLock).
 I looked around for a solution and found [**modin**](https://modin.readthedocs.io/en/latest/).
 In short, modin's goal is to behave exactly like pandas but with multi-threading and/or multi-processing enabled.
 I quickly tested modin, but I couldn't get it work with modelx.
 I believe I can make modelx work with modin, but need further study.

 ## Other findings